CUCyber/class/4810-19-fall/07-service-vsftp-openssh.md

 ```

 Note:
-* without-password option means you can only log in with private keys
+* without-password option means you can only log in with SSH keys
 * You may want to change this to `no` if you have console access just to be safe